NateDukatz/homework/README.md

 ## Elixir SDET homework assigment

-- Added workflow to run tests on pushes to and PR's against main
+- Added workflow to run tests on pushes to and PR's against main as well as once daily on a cron job
 <img width="952" alt="Screen Shot 2021-09-21 at 4 10 36 PM" src="https://user-images.githubusercontent.com/15660742/134240639-1d018d7e-6574-459e-b070-c19d8f134596.png">

 - running against selenium/chromedriver server on port 4444 (can use locally as well)